phylolab/leucokranosHybrid/README.md

 # Prerequisites
 ## ATLAS
-You can simply install the software using the below command provided by [the developers](https://anaconda.org/bioconda/atlas)
+You can simply install the software using the below command provided by [the developers](https://anaconda.org/bioconda/atlas) or follow [the steps](https://atlaswiki.netlify.app/getting_started) to install from scratch.
 ```shell
 conda install bioconda::atlas
 ```